 From the perspective of COHUBICOL, computational legalism is problematic in its sidelining of legal processes that keep in check the exercise of power over the citizens of democratic polities.
 Traditional (text-based) laws that demonstrate (strong) legalism are apt to be dismissed as non-law (Fuller 1977), and with text-driven normativity we can rely on the hermeneutic gap to give us time to think about whether or not that is the case.
 Data- and code-driven law, on the other hand, may have significant consequences for law-as-we-know-it if they, and the systems that embody and enforce them, are not consciously designed to avoid the characteristics of computational legalism.

-(For a more detailed discussion of computational legalism, see chapter 3 of Diver (2019)).
+(For a more detailed discussion of computational legalism, see Diver (forthcoming) and chapter 3 of Diver (2019)).

 - Bańkowski Z., ‘Don’t Think About It: Legalism and Legality’ in M.M.
 Karlsson, Ó. Páll Jónsson and E.M.
 Brynjarsdóttir (eds.), Rechtstheorie: Zeitschrift für Logik, Methodenlehre, Kybernetik und Soziologie des Rechts (Berlin: Duncker & Humblot, 1993)

 - Bańkowski Z. and N. MacCormick, ‘Legality without Legalism’ in W. Krawietz et al. (eds.), The Reasonable as Rational?
 On Legal Argumentation and Justification; Festschrift for Aulis Aarnio (Berlin: Duncker & Humblot, 2000)

 - Bańkowski Z. and B. Schafer, ‘Double-Click Justice: Legalism in the Computer Age’ (2007) 1 Legisprudence 31